Police Catch Kids Tossed from Third Floor During Des Moines Apartment Fire

 The cause of the fire is not known yet.

+Residents who live on the first and second floors have been allowed back inside to grab some belongings but will not be able to stay there.
 The Red Cross, Polk County Emergency Management, and DART are on scene to help the displaced residents.
-Those who live on the first and second floors have been allowed back inside to grab some belongings.

 No injuries were reported in the fire.